 Translate the world

 As global borders continue to contract and overlap, so too does the need for qualified interpreters and English language teachers.
 Turn your passion for language into a world-spanning career, at Western.

 A Master of Translation and TESOL from Western lets you transform your English language ability into a desirable and marketable skill, and qualifies you to teach English as a second language.
-Subject to demand, Western offers specialisations in Arabic, Japanese, Mandarin, Korean, Persian (Farsi), Vietnamese and Spanish.
-This course also provides practical and theoretical training in interpreting and translation, including linguistics.
+Subject to demand, Western offers majors in Arabic, Japanese, Mandarin, Korean, Persian (Farsi), Vietnamese and Spanish.
+This program also provides practical and theoretical training in interpreting and translation, including linguistics.
 Equips you with the research skills necessary to conduct a small research project in your area of interest.